brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Always set the `external-name` annotation to the identifier used by the external system (e.g. ID, ARN, or resource path).
 This ensures your provider can reliably observe, update, and delete the resource.
 It also enables importing existing infrastructure by pre-populating the annotation.
 Avoid assuming the Kubernetes `metadata.name` matches the external name, since most of the time they won't.

-#### **Avoid interacting with the Kubernetes API directly**
+#### **Let Crossplane persist managed-resource state**

-Your provider logic should focus on reconciling the external system, not managing Kubernetes objects.
-Crossplane’s managed reconciler already handles lifecycle concerns such as fetching resources, updating status, managing finalizers, and persisting annotations, all through pointers.
-Calling the Kubernetes API directly from your external client can lead to race conditions, conflicts, and harder-to-maintain code.
+Your external client logic should focus on reconciling the external system, not persisting changes to the managed resource.
+Crossplane’s managed reconciler already handles lifecycle concerns such as updating status, managing finalizers, and persisting annotations.
+Calling the Kubernetes API to mutate the managed resource from an external client can lead to race conditions, conflicts, and harder-to-maintain code.
 Instead, return the appropriate observation or update results and let Crossplane handle the rest.

-In case you need to do it, analyse if Crossplane doesn't provide some other abstraction to solve this.
-An example is secrets: most likely you should be relying on `ProviderConfig` secret references instead of implementing your own.
+Using the Kubernetes client in `Connect` to read the referenced `ProviderConfig` and credentials Secret is expected.
+When you need other Kubernetes resources, first check whether Crossplane provides an abstraction.
+For example, use `ProviderConfig` secret references for credentials rather than defining a separate secret-management mechanism.

 #### **Don't duplicate controllers unnecessarily**